 National Society Daughters of the American Revolution (DAR) Scholarships - These awards are in the amount of up to $5,000 annually for up to four years, with a maximum of $20,000 total.
 Awards are available only in consecutive four-year increments.
-It is only necessary to submit one application for consideration for any award in this group.
-DAR chapter sponsorship is not required; however, if you would like to include a sponsorship letter, contact Susan K. Nelson, Scholarship Chairman, Shawnee Mission Chapter DAR at email@example.com.
-Application deadline is April 15.
-Application and Financial Need Form available at dar.org/natsociety/edout_scholar.cfm.
+Application deadline is mid-February.
+An application must be submitted for each scholarship you are applying for.
+For application, visit www.dar.org/national-society/scholarships/nursing-medical-scholarships.

 3. Irene and Daisy MacGregor Memorial Scholarship - The Irene and Daisy MacGregor Memorial Scholarship is awarded to students of high scholastic standing and character who have been accepted into or are pursuing an approved course of study to become a medical doctor (no pre-med) at an approved, accredited medical school.
 Renewal is conditional upon maintenance of a GPA of 3.25.
 There is a preference to females "if equally qualified".

-AMWA Medical Education Scholarships - The American Medical Women's Association will be awarding two $1000 scholarships to women currently enrolled in medical school.
-Awardees will be chosen based on need as well as embodiment of the goals of AMWA.
+AMWA Medical Education Scholarships - The American Medical Women's Association awards four $500 scholarships to women currently enrolled in medical school.
+Awardees will be chosen based on the embodiment of the goals of AMWA.
 Financial need, though not a requirement, is also considered.
-Applications are accepted at two different times during the year (see website for specific dates).
-Please send completed applications to firstname.lastname@example.org.
-Website: www.amwa-doc.org/students/awards-scholarships.
+Applications are accepted at two different times during the year in August and November (see website for specific dates).
+Website: www.amwa-doc.org/students/awards/medical-education-scholarship/.

 C.E.
 Boudreau Scholarship - Administered by Susan B. Allen Memorial Hospital.
 For medical students who graduate from a Butler County High School.
 List of detailed information required: Current financial status and current/future financial obligations.
 Detailed information regarding the use of money required.
 Statement of specific amount of money requested which should be supported by above statement.
 Submit information to: Susan B. Allen Memorial Hospital, Attn: Francia Bird, 720 West Central Avenue, El Dorado, KS 67042-2144, (316) 322-4567.
 If desired formal letters of request may be attached to emails sent to firstname.lastname@example.org.
 Application deadline: June 30.